 Second Year Required Clerkship

-The Family Medicine Clerkship is a required four-week clinical rotation for second-year medical students at the University of Michigan.
-The purpose of this clerkship is to expose each student to ambulatory family medicine in a community-based clinical setting.
-In addition, students will attend didactic teaching sessions which will present core concepts of family medicine and allow them to develop a knowledge base which will be reinforced through their clinical experiences in family medicine offices.
+The Family Medicine Clerkship is a required four-week clinical rotation for second year (M2) medical students.
+The goal of this clerkship is to expose each student to ambulatory family medicine in a community-based clinical setting.
+Students will attend didactic teaching sessions which will present core concepts of Family Medicine and allow them to develop a knowledge base which will be reinforced throughout their clinical experiences in Family Medicine clinic sites.

-Family medicine encompasses the spectrum of medical care during a patient's life cycle.
-The student will be exposed to a wide range of clinical experiences, including but not limited to routine health maintenance exams for children and adults, evidence-based preventive medicine, acute care visits, prenatal care, office-based procedures, and chronic medical conditions within the paradigm of population management.
-Most importantly, the student will be exposed to the concept of primary care and the unique relationship that exists between the patients and their family physician in the patient-centered medical home model.
+Family Medicine encompasses the spectrum of medical care during an individual’s life cycle.
+The student will be exposed to a wide range of clinical experiences, including but not limited to routine health maintenance exams for children and adults of all ages, evidence-based preventive medicine, acute care visits, prenatal care, office-based procedures, and management of chronic medical conditions within the paradigm of population management.
+Most importantly, the student will be exposed to the concept of primary care and the unique relationship that exists between the patients and their family physician in the patient-centered medical home model

 Student Manual Downloads